 Finalized construction renderings for the new museum:

 In 1989, SAM began as a mere dream in the minds of a group of central Pennsylvania art educators who felt strongly that the capital city needed an art museum.
-Guided by a desire to provide a forum innovative, relevant and engaging exhibitions and experiences that foster life-long learning, these educators, supported by community leaders, businesspersons and a group of dedicated volunteers worked to make this dream reality.
+Guided by a desire to provide an innovative forum, relevant and engaging exhibitions and experiences that foster life-long learning, these educators, supported by community leaders, business people and a group of dedicated volunteers, worked to make this dream reality.

 A little more than two decades years later, SAM is central Pennsylvania’s only dedicated art museum, mounting exhibits that reflect the diverse cultural heritage of the community as well as a wide range of aesthetic interests.
 The main galleries feature the artworks of nationally and internationally recognized artists.
 The DOSHI Gallery for Contemporary Art, which has a rich history in the Harrisburg community, spotlights the works of more than 110 regional artists annually.

 Inspiring and enriching lie at the heart of SAM’s innovative cultural arts program, the VanGo!
 Museum on Wheels.
 Reaching 20,000 students each year, VanGo! brings original works of art to students who otherwise lack such opportunities and provides an incredibly entertaining, educational and powerful program that connects the visual arts and academics.
 VanGo! teaches all children that creativity lies within every human being, and provides a forum for further development of important problem-solving and critical thinking skills.